-Syntax INCLUDE UIMSDEFS FROM UIMS-TOOLS INCLUDE UIMSCOMMON FROM UIMS-TOOLS CALL TextEditorSetContent(Context, Editor, Text, vErr)
+CALL TextEditorSetContent(Context, Editor, Text, vErr)

-See also CreateTextEditor, TextEditorGetContent applicat Editor: object Text: The for edition of the text of the r: The handle of the ion context.
-Handle of the TextEditor The text string to be displayed and in the text editor window.
-It can consist of one or more ith multiple lines separated oute marks.
-The is is a variable that must be in the subroutine.
-It will a UIMS error code if an error code or will be zero for ful completion. --- -- --
+Editor Handle of the TextEditor object

+Text The text string to be displayed for editing in the text editor window.
+The text can consist of one or more lines, with multiple lines separated by attribute marks.

+vErr This is a variable that must be supplied to return the completion status of the subroutine.
+It will contain a UIMS error code if an error has occurred,

+See Also CreateTextEditor, TextEditorGetContent.

-6.166 TextGetContent
+TextGetContent